 Today, as Costa Cruises Group, the company is one of the main operating companies in the Carnival group – Costa accounts for approximately 16% of Carnival Corporation’s revenue – with executive control of the group’s activities in Europe.
 The company is responsible for operation of Costa Cruises in Italy and AIDA Cruises in Germany.

-The Costa Cruises brand currently operates fourteen cruise ships, all sailing under the Italian flag and providing cruise holidays in the Mediterranean, Northern Europe, the Caribbean, the Indian Ocean, the Middle East, South East Asia and South America.
+The Costa Cruises brand currently operates nine cruise ships, all sailing under the Italian flag and providing cruise holidays in the Mediterranean, Northern Europe, the Caribbean, the Indian Ocean, the Middle East, South East Asia and South America.

 For more information and bookings visit costacruises.com.